pgadmin-org/pgadmin4/docs/en_US/editgrid.rst

 `View/Edit Data`:index:
 ***********************

-To view or modify data, right click on a table or view name in the *Browser* tree control.
+To view or modify data, right click on a table or view name in the *Object Explorer*.
 When the context menu opens, use the *View/Edit Data* menu to specify the number of rows you would like to display in the editor panel.

 .. image:: images/editgrid.png
     :alt: Edit grid window